-It is also the site of Sri Lanka’s greatest annual spectacle, the Esala Perahera festival, a 10-day event held usually in late July or early August – celebrating the sacred tooth allegedly snatched from Buddha’s funeral pyre, which now rests in Kandy’s Dalada Maligawa (Temple of the Tooth).
+It is also the site of Sri Lanka’s greatest annual spectacle, the Esala Perahera festival, a 10-day event held usually in late July or early August – celebrating the sacred tooth allegedly snatched from Buddha’s funeral pyre, which now rests in Kandy’s Temple of the Tooth (Dalada Maligawa ).
 Whether the tooth exists or not is unverifiable, as no-one living has seen it.
 Tooth or no tooth, Esala Perahera is an awesome show.
-The Dalada Maligawa is located in the centre, alongside the town’s lake.
+The Temple of the Toot is located in the centre of town, alongside the attractive lake.
 Here, elephants paraded during Esala Perahera can be seen in the courtyards of the temple, along with small shrines dedicated to Buddha.
 Local women sell lotus flowers to worshippers and monkeys scamper around the buildings.
 The main temple contains the well-guarded tooth casket, as well as a series of elaborate Buddha images and a detailed legend on how the tooth arrived in Kandy.

 Not far from Kandy is the Pinnewala Elephant Sanctuary, situated in the hill country.
 It was set up to care for and protect abandoned or orphaned young wild elephants including babies.
 Controlled by their mahouts (keepers), around 80 elephants are fed, bathed and cared for at this sanctuary of sorts.

 Here are some popular itineraries that include a visit to Kandy.
 Alternatively, if you would like to include a visit to Kandy on a bespoke touring itinerary to Sri Lanka, take a look at our tailor-made holiday planning section.